Event Record (event)

 No |

-is this number which is posted.
-For records that use Soft Channel
+For records that use the default Soft Channel device support, the soft-event

 Field |